-I firmly believe in the existence of sovereign, supernatural power that extends beyond human doubt, human explanation, human trickery, and human ability.
+I firmly believe in the existence of sovereign, supernatural power.
+And I believe it extends beyond human doubt, human explanation, human trickery, and human ability.
 But if Jesus promised, “If you ask anything in My name, I will do it” (John 14:14), why do things we ask and pray for remain unanswered?

 Yes, God’s grants the ability to tap into His sovereign, supernatural power.
 Yet, the question remains, “Why is there not consistent, unquestionable, immediate, supernatural, power evidenced in the lives of everyday Christians today?
 Where is the immediate power to change negative circumstances, power to heal, power to free from addictions?”
 Many incredible, godly people suffer from one thing or another.
 It would seem natural to pray for the ability to “fix” whatever trouble assails them.
 Yet, such supernatural ability remains elusive.

 Various groups, denominations, churches, or pastors proclaim they wield such power.
 Yet most claims generally do not hold up to close scrutiny.
 Please understand, I do not doubt God’s power.
 Nor am I judging anyone or any group.
 I am simply pondering why such power, so evident throughout Scripture, remains a mysterious, unquantifiable, and often unreliable rarity today.